reyankh47-pixel/RevGuard-Autonomous-AI-Revenue-Recovery-Dynamic-Friction-Shield/README.md

 3. Start the Server
 bash

 python main.py
 Open http://localhost:8000 in your browser.

-(On Windows, you can also simply double-click run.bat).

 📜 License & Acknowledgements
 Built with ❤️ for the Razorpay Buildathon: AI Revenue Recovery.